kljohann/llvm/docs/LangRef.rst

     has other side-effects, the behavior is undefined.
 If a function reads from a writeonly pointer argument, the behavior is undefined.
 ``argmemonly``
-    This attribute indicates that the only memory accesses inside function are loads and stores from objects pointed to by its pointer-typed arguments, with arbitrary offsets.
+    This attribute indicates that the only memory accesses inside the function are loads and stores from objects pointed to by its pointer-typed arguments, with arbitrary offsets.
 Or in other words, all memory operations in the function can refer to memory only using pointers based on its function arguments.

-    Note that ``argmemonly`` can be used together with ``readonly`` attribute in order to specify that function reads only from its arguments.
+    Note that ``argmemonly`` can be used together with the ``readonly`` attribute in order to specify that the function reads only from its arguments.

     If an argmemonly function reads or writes memory other than the pointer arguments, or has other side-effects, the behavior is undefined.